Chinmay-20/Full-Stack-Multi-Object-Tracking/README.md

 ### Optimization
 - Vectorized operations for cost matrix computation
-- Efficient Hungarian algorithm implementation
+- Hungarian algorithm for efficient tracking
 - Parallel processing of detection and feature extraction

 ## Contributing